 Indicators of Support

-On the flip side, when your boss is supportive, it’s usually pretty obvious too.
-They’ll maintain eye contact, nod along as you speak, and might even lean in slightly.
+Conversely, when your boss is supportive, it’s usually pretty obvious, too.
+They’ll maintain eye contact, nod as you speak, and might even lean in slightly.
 These gestures show they’re engaged and interested in what you’re saying.
-I once had a manager who would always smile and give me a thumbs-up when I did well.
-It was a small gesture, but it made a big difference in my confidence.
+I once had a manager who always smiled and gave me a thumbs-up when I did well.
+It was a small gesture, but it greatly impacted my confidence.

 Mixed Messages and Their Meanings

 Sometimes, bosses send mixed signals, which can be confusing.
 They might say they’re happy with your work, but their body language tells a different story.
 For example, they might praise you verbally but have a tense posture or a forced smile.
 This can be tricky to navigate because you’re left wondering what they really mean.
-It’s essential to pay attention to these cues and, if needed, engage actively with your boss to clarify any misunderstandings.
+Pay attention to these cues and, if needed, engage actively with your boss to clarify any misunderstandings.

 Strategies to Respond to Your Boss’s Body Language